 Powerstories Theatre, in collaboration with Thrü-Line, A Theatrical Production Company, is proud to present the inaugural Voices of Women Theatre Festival, showcasing local and national plays to a global audience.
-The festival is a hybrid of live in-theatre productions and live-streamed prerecorded performances on our virtual stage.
+The festival is a hybrid of live in-theatre productions and live-streamed prerecorded performances online virtually.

 From shorts and full-length plays, a mixture of comedies and dramas, family-friendly content to adults only, we hope you enjoyed our diverse selection of topics from female playwrights locally and from around the country.

 The festival runs from October 6 through October 17, 2021.
 After each matinee and evening production, the playwright, cast, crew, and audience met online for a Zoom talkback online or live from the theatre.

 Wednesday – Sunday